 In October 2021, the HKMA and the People's Bank of China (PBoC) signed a memorandum of understanding agreeing to link up the PBoC's Fintech Innovation Regulatory Facility with the HKMA's Fintech Supervisory Sandbox.
 The objective is to provide a one-stop platform to allow FIs and technology firms to pilot test their cross-boundary fintech initiatives.
 On 18 February 2022, the HKMA announced that the HKMA and PBoC are ready to accept applications for this cross-boundary fintech sandbox.

 We anticipate the following areas of focus or development in the next 12 months:

-- further focus on regtech solutions, including for know-your-customer operations and procedures; and
+- further focus on regtech solutions, including for KYC operations and procedures;

-- continuing focus on progressing the issuance of green finance in the Hong Kong markets.
+- continuing focus on progressing the issuance of green finance in the Hong Kong markets; and

 1 Peter Lake is a partner at Slaughter and May.
-The author would like to thank his colleagues Ada Zhang and Adrien Yeung for their assistance in preparing this chapter.
+The author would like to thank his colleagues Lydia Kungsen, Grace Jia and Jaime Wong for their assistance in preparing this chapter.

 2 Chapter 155 of the Laws of Hong Kong.